Light-C-O/wedding_invites-ca1/README.md

     - Completed the dark and light mode appearance, unlikely to add anymore.
     - Will start the video recording.

+- **Saturday - 18th Oct:**
+    - Add a couple comments the to better explain the code.
+    - Prepared the script for the video recording.

 ### Week 4